craftzdog/NSLocalizableURL/README.md

 # Localizable URL

-First, you prepare multiple files for each language, and make an URL like so:
+First, you prepare multiple files for each language and their filename are like following:

+ *  cat-en.png
+ *  cat-ja.png
+ *  cat-zh.png

+A localizable URL for those files would be:

     http://github.com/foo/bar/cat-{en,ja,zh}.png